KDE/digikam-doc/getting_started/quick_start.rst

 .. figure:: images/firstrun_step7.webp

 Tooltips are a fast and easy way to display important information about a photograph, they popup as the mouse hovers over a thumbnail.
-Select "Use tooltips" if you want to display them.
+Select **Use tooltip** if you want to display them.

 .. figure:: images/firstrun_step8.webp

-Click on Finish.
-DigiKam will now start to scan for photographs...
+Click on **Finish**, digiKam will now start to scan for photographs...

 .. figure:: images/firstrun_step9.webp

 Nothing really to select here.
-You can cancel or start the scan with Finish.
+You can cancel or start the scan with **Finish**.
 None of the photographs will be altered.
 During folders parsing you can see a progress bar in the lower right corner like this:

 .. figure:: images/scan_progress.webp